Sudanese nomadic conflicts: December

 The United Nations Mission in South Sudan (UNMISS) reacted by deploying a battalion of peacekeepers to Pibor where 6,000 armed youths were said to be headed to attack the Murle there.
 UN Secretary-General Ban Ki-moon voiced deep concern over the hostilities and urged for an end to the violence.
 The South Sudanese government also deployed a battalion of army personnel to Pibor where they have taken up positions on the outskirts of town to dissuade any attack.
 The UN said it was hindered by poor infrastructure and that the only means of entering Pibor at present was by air.
 It had taken a day and a half to transfer just two armoured personnel carriers to the town and a convoy of reinforcements sent by truck was forced to turn back due to poor road conditions.
 The UN is hindered by having no military aircraft and being forced to rely on civilian helicopters.

 Tens of thousands of Murle people have fled Pibor for fear of more violence.
 More than 1,000 people have been killed in inter-ethnic clashes in the area in the past few months, with most victims being women and children.
 The violence is seen as one of the biggest challenges to stability in South Sudan.
 By Friday 30 December, an advance group of 500 Lou Nuer had taken up positions on the outskirts of Pibor.

-At 3 pm on 31 December 2011, between 3–6,000 Lou Nuer tribesmen attacked a part of Pibor not protected by the UN peacekeepers.
+At 3 p.m. on 31 December 2011, between 3,000 and 6,000 Lou Nuer tribesmen attacked a part of Pibor not protected by UN peacekeepers.
 Houses were reported to have been set on fire and much of the town, including the airport and main hospital, were occupied.
-Scores of people are reported dead and 20,000 displaced.
-The Lou Nuer were said to be pursuing members of the Murle who have fled southwards.
+Scores of people have been reported dead and 20,000 displaced.
+The Lou Nuer were said to be pursuing members of the Murle who had fled southwards.
 South Sudan has promised to send more army personnel and 2,000 police to the town to reinforce the 800 troops already there.
 The healthcare charity Médecins Sans Frontières (MSF) says that it has lost contact with 130 of its staff who were forced to flee into the bush due to the attack.
 MSF said that a hospital and two outreach clinics had been overrun with some reports stating that the hospital had been set on fire.
-Looting was said to have taken place at MSF facilities.
+Looting was said to have taken place at the MSF facilities.